-Interest on cash in bank, cash equivalents, debt financial assets at FVOCI and FVTPL and AFS financial assets is recognized as the interest accrues using the effective interest rate (EIR) method.
+Interest on cash in bank, cash equivalents, debt financial assets at FVOCI and FVTPL is recognized as the interest accrues using the effective interest rate (EIR) method.

 Dividend Income

 Dividend income is recognized when the Group's right to receive the payment is established.